Valence-Arousal Subspace in LLMs: Circular Emotion Geometry and Multi-Behavioral Control

-\para{Cross-Model Generalization.} To assess whether the VA subspace is specific to Llama or reflects a more general property, we apply the same extraction and fitting pipeline to Qwen3-8B and Qwen3-14B.
-Table~\ref{tab:cross_model_identification} reports the key metrics.
-The VA subspace consistently emerges across architectures: circle radii (0.37, 0.37, 0.39), VA projection magnitudes (0.35, 0.34, 0.36), and recovery correlations are all comparable, confirming that the geometric structure and V--A recovery asymmetry are consistent across models, with arousal systematically harder to recover than valence.
+\para{Cross-model generalization.} To assess whether the VA subspace is specific to Llama or reflects a more general property, we apply the same extraction and fitting pipeline to Qwen3-8B and Qwen3-14B.
+Figure~\ref{fig:va_recovery_generalizability}(b) reports the key metrics.
+The VA subspace consistently emerges across architectures: circle radii (0.37, 0.37, 0.39) and recovery correlations are all comparable, confirming that the geometric structure exists across models.

-\para{Human-Supervised Validation of Self-Reported Axes.} We also refit the subspace using human NRC-VAD ratings \citep{mohammad2025nrcvadlexiconv2} in place of model self-reports as supervision targets.
-This yields stronger arousal recovery in all three models (Llama: $0.87 \to 0.95$; Qwen3-8B: $0.79 \to 0.83$; Qwen3-14B: $0.81 \to 0.87$), while valence recovery remains consistently high.
-The valence directions learned from human supervision and from self-reports are also closely aligned, with $|\cos| > 0.9$ at 100\% of layers in all three models.
-At the lexical level, model self-reports correlate substantially with human NRC-VAD ratings across 44,728 words ($r = 0.80$--$0.86$ for valence; $r = 0.44$--$0.55$ for arousal), and cross-model agreement on the 27 emotion labels reaches $r = 0.95$ for valence between Llama and Qwen3-8B.
-Together with the concurrent findings by \citet{sofroniew2026emotionconcepts} and \citet{choi2026latentstructureaffectiverepresentations}, these results support the robustness of the recovered VA structure across supervision sources, models, and analysis pipelines.
+Three further observations are worth distinguishing at this stage.
+First, replacing the model's self-reported VA scores with crowdsourced human ratings from the NRC-VAD lexicon~\citep{mohammad2025nrcvadlexiconv2} as regression targets yields comparable or improved recovery in all three models (arousal: Llama $0.87 \to 0.95$; Qwen3-8B $0.79 \to 0.83$; Qwen3-14B $0.81 \to 0.87$), while valence remains at $r = 0.97$.
+The axes recovered under human and self-report supervision are closely aligned ($|\cos| > 0.90$ for valence and $|\cos| > 0.65$ for arousal at all layers across all three models).
+This suggests that the models have learned to report VA ratings coherent with human annotations.

+Second, the alignment between label-derived axes and text-derived steering vectors indicates a degree of internal coherence.
+The model's behavioral reports about emotions (how it rates ``anger'' on VA) are consistent with the geometric structure of its own representations when processing emotion-laden text, suggesting a form of representational--behavioral coherence.

+Third, while the identification process surfaces circular geometry, it alone does not establish that the identified subspaces truly correspond to human-interpretable concepts of valence and arousal or causally influence model behavior.
+We conduct intervention experiments in the following sections to test whether the VA subspaces are indeed tightly related to affective properties in LLMs.
+There, we focus on the self-report-supervised VA subspaces to test whether model-native affect structure---recovered without external human supervision---has genuine functional significance.